wazuh/wazuh-documentation/source/getting-started/use-cases/container-security.rst

    :width: 100%
    :widths: 50 50

-   * - A new process created in a container
+   * - New process created in a container
      - File integrity monitoring alerts
    * - A new application installed in a container
      - Vulnerability detected in a container